- Official name: Republic of Estonia

 February 2 – Anniversary of the Tartu Peace Treaty (Tartu rahulepingu aastapäev).
 Signed on 2 February 1920 in Tartu between Soviet Russia and Estonia, the treaty finally recognised the independence of Estonia.

 March 14 – Native Language Day (emakeelepäev).
 The anniversary of the first poet writing in the Estonian language, Kristjan Jaak Peterson, is celebrated as Native Language Day by 1.1 million Estonian speakers.

 Second Sunday of May (May 12 in 2019) – Mother’s Day (emadepäev).
 Mothers receive special attention, getting flowers and cards and heart-felt messages.

-June 4 – National Flag Day (lipupäev).
-The Estonian tricolor flag was first consecrated as the flag of the Estonian Student Society on 4 June 1884 in Otepää.
+June 4 – National Flag Day (Eesti lipu päev).
+The Estonian tricolor flag was first consecrated as the flag of the Estonian Students’ Society on 4 June 1884 in Otepää.

 June 14 – Day of Mourning and Commemoration (leinapäev).
 On 14 June 1941, the first mass deportation from the Baltic states took place.
 Over 10,000 Estonians were deported to Siberia by the Soviet authorities.